Skip to main content

 An account connection is set up on behalf of your organization.
 Any data synced from this integration is globally available to all Windmill members in your company.
 This is ideal when your team uses shared Notion workspaces and you want everyone to benefit from the synced context.

-Only admins can create account connections.
+Only Admins, HR Admins, and Integration Managers can create account connections.

 Personal